 How can Designers or Color Managers develop a sustainable color process at the textile mill?

 Establish a color standard for the color inspiration.
-Communicating with garment samples adds more variables in the dyeing process because there are many unknowns as to how the garment sample was dyed.
+Communicating with garment samples adds more variables in the dying process because there are many unknowns as to how the garment sample was dyed.

 Monitor the supply chain.
 Request the performance characteristics of dyes that are being used to color the textiles.
 Develop a tracking system to provide traceability.

-Establish and Monitor a RSL.
+Establish and Monitor an RSL.
 It’s important to avoid restricted substances from contaminating the garments.
 Establishing, communicating and monitoring RSLs at the textile mill will ensure that your process is sustainable.

 A common practice in the textile industry is that the textile mill takes the color standard or color inspiration (if a standard is not being used) and creates a dye recipe during that lab-dip stage that can be used to scale-up for production.
 The selection of dyes used at the scale-up stage will influence the sustainability of the dyeing and washing processes.
 For dyeing cotton, reactive dyes are most commonly used; however, reactive dyes are further classified as either Low or High performance.

-The utilization of low performance reactive dye for cotton will have a negative impact on planet, profit and people for 4 main reasons.
+The utilization of low-performance reactive dye for cotton will have a negative impact on the planet, profit, and people for 4 main reasons.

-1. Low fixation – Low performance reactive dyes, which represent the largest class of dyes used for the coloration of cotton, have low fixation (50 to 70%) of the dye to the cotton.
+1. Low fixation – Low-performance reactive dyes, which represent the largest class of dyes used for the coloration of cotton, have a low fixation (50 to 70%) of the dye to the cotton.
 The low fixation results in up to half of the dye going into the wastewater.

 Good Ecological Contols Poor Ecological Controls

-The utilization of high performance reactive dyes for cotton will have a positive impact on planet, profit and people.
-In contrast to low performance dyes, high performance dyes exhibit high fixation yields on cotton (90% or greater) and excellent lab to production repeatability yielding Right First Time (RFT) processes.
+The utilization of high-performance reactive dyes for cotton will have a positive impact on the planet, profit, and people.
+In contrast to low-performance dyes, high-performance dyes exhibit high fixation yields on cotton (90% or greater) and excellent lab to production repeatability yielding Right First Time (RFT) processes.
 Furthermore, these dyes are capable of being dyed and washed with less water (50%) and shortened processes (2 to 3 hours savings).
-High performance dyes use about 30 to 35 liters of water per 1 kilogram of cotton fabric or 14,000 T-shirts for a swimming pool of water!
+High-performance dyes use about 30 to 35 liters of water per 1 kilogram of cotton fabric or 14,000 T-shirts for a swimming pool of water!